Bruno Soares (footballer): Career

-Club

 Soares was born in Belo Horizonte.
 He joined Duisburg in the summer of 2009, after he spent his youth and first years as a senior playing in Brazil.

 In summer 2012, Soares joined newly promoted Fortuna Düsseldorf and signed a contract until 30 June 2015.

 On 23 June 2015, Soares signed a three-year contract with Kazakhstan Premier League side FC Kairat.
 Despite being linked with a loan move to Ordabsay at the start of 2017, Soares left Kairat before the start of the 2017 season, becoming a free agent, eventually signing for Eliteserien side Haugesund.
 Soares left Haugesund by mutual consent on 3 July 2017, signing with Hapoel Tel Aviv shortly after.

 On 24 December 2017, Soares was announced as a new signing for Malaysia Super League club Johor Darul Ta'zim.
 Initially brought in to played for senior team, but after poor performance during AFC Champions league play off against Muangthong he had been demoted to the JDTII.

 On 7 July 2021, Soares joined 3.
 Liga side FC Saarbrücken on a one-year contract.
 However, his contract with FC Saarbrücken was terminated on 15 July due to residency issues.

 On 31 January 2023, Soares returned to Germany and signed with SV Meppen in 3.
 Liga until the end of the season.
+On 16 August 2023, after waiting for his work permit and residence permit, SV Meppen announced that they had extended the contract with Soares.